vtphan/Code4Brownies/INSTALL/README.md

 # Overview

 First, install [Sublime Text 3](https://www.sublimetext.com/3).
 Then, students can install the Student's plug in.
+After installation, there is a dedicated menu for students on the ST3 menu bar.
 That's it.

 For instructors, install the server and Instructor's plug-in.
+After installation, there is a dedicated menu for instructors on the ST3 menu bar.

 # Installation of the Student's plug-in